zerodecimal/zerodecimal-oracle_inventory/README.md

 These facts can be useful in configuring servers with Oracle products installed.
 For example, when the Puppet agent runs after a database home is installed, a fact called "oracle_db_home" is created and can then be used to set the oracle user's environment.

+The facts can also be useful for inventory reports.
+For example, to see the latest patch set update (PSU) applied to all the databases in an environment.

 *Puppet version 4.3 is required because this module makes use of features such as strong data typing.*

 ## Setup